adroitandroid/MVX/GettingStarted.md

 # Getting Started
-Let's look at a sample usage to understand how to use MVX.
-We'll come to the example when required, this guide is otherwise generic.
 MVX has 2 variants - plain vanilla and LCE.
 LCE is the Load-Content-Error pattern where you show the loading state till data is fetched, if fetch is successful you show the content otherwise the error.
 The 3 components for the two variants are as listed below.

 | Variant | View interface | abstract Presenter Model | abstract Presenter |